--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Head over to Palm Canyon Drive and cross the road.

 Walk along the east side as you make your way south.
-Just to your left is Destination PSP, which is a great place to pick up Palm Springs style merchandise.
+Just to your left is Destination PSP, which is a great place to pick up Palm Springs-style merchandise.

-You can stroll down the palm-lined street and check out unique boutiques, art galleries, and restaurants.
+Stroll down the palm-lined street and check out unique boutiques, art galleries, and restaurants.
 Take in the midcentury modern architecture of Palm Springs.

 Continue South on Palm Canyon